jtom38/Chainsaw/docs/Functions/Enable-ChainsawCsv.md

 ```

 ## DESCRIPTION
-In order to send to CSV you need to make sure you have the following paramerters filled.
+In order to send to CSV, you need to make sure you have the following parameters filled.
 \[string\]    $LogPath
 \[string\[\]\]  $Levels
 \[string\]    $MessageTemplate